linode/apl-docs/docs/for-ops/how-to/core-only.md

 You can now make changes in this configuration and apply them directly to the cluster:

-1. Install otomi using your custom values:
+1. Install Otomi using your custom values:

 ```
 helm install -f values.yaml otomi otomi/otomi